-While the show doesn’t premiere ‘til 2021, we're already hooked.
+While the show doesn’t premiere ‘til later this year, we're already hooked.
 Here's a first look at the cast of HBO’s new Gossip Girl reboot:

 We predict approximately six million fan accounts to pop up around Evan Mock, who might just be the coolest boy in the world.
 As if it weren’t enough for the Hawaiin-born Mock to be both a skateboarder, photographer, and actor, he’s also a rising figure in the fashion world.
 Frank Ocean caught notice of his signature pink hair through a video filmed at a skatepark, and the rest is history.